9 Vampire Films with Actual, Scary Vampires

 Recently, there has been a raving fanaticism on vampire YA novels that spawned film counterparts.
 While there is nothing wrong with the notion of handsome and beautiful vampires that fight for humanity (we won't be forgetting Buffy's Spike and Angelus, after all), some viewers have missed the daunting thrill of films with vampires that will really make your blood curdle.

-So, here are some films that feature vampires that stalk their prey in the setting sun or in the dead of night in a sleepy town, or around the world; as such, this list does not include films like Blade or Underworld, which cater to the more "cool" and action-packed dimension of supernatural films.
-This list is more of a 'terrible vampire situation I don't want to be in, but I have to do all I can to survive and save the people I care for'.
+So, here are some films that feature vampires that stalk their prey in the setting sun or in the dead of night in a sleepy town, or around the world; as such, this list does not include films like Blade or Underworld, which cater to the more "cool" and action-packed vampire persona.

 What makes Count Dracula a formidable nightmare is his power and control over his victims.
-Watch Dracula and validate to yourself why this is a classic.
+Watch Dracula and see for yourself why this is a classic.

 You can also check out the sequels Fright Night Part II (1988) and Fright Night 2 (2013).